hanniaidn/terraform-docker-lab/README.md

 ## Notes

 - `terraform.tfvars` is excluded, but the variables need it are in `terraform.tfvars.temp` so just copy the file
 - Both EC2 instances use `t3.micro`
+- AWS User already configured, in AWS CLI use the `aws configure` command to establish this setup